wyattclarke/place-for-family/content/philosophy/creatures-of-habit.md

 draft = false
 +++

-Activities can be thought of as habit forming – even addictive – when their value today becomes greater the more one has done them in the past.
+Activities can be thought of as habit forming---even addictive---when their value today becomes greater the more one has done them in the past.
 Many of our behaviors exhibit this sort of momentum, including good ones like hand washing and bad ones like substance abuse.

 Habits tie our past, current, and future selves together.